MASTER IN INTERNATIONAL AND DEVELOPMENT STUDIES

 PARTNER ORGANISATIONS

-Successful applicants demonstrate a commitment to supporting students across the project period, including through the provision of technical expertise, supporting students’ professional learning, and helping students connect with other leading experts in the relevant field of practice.
+Organisations working on issues of global concern and interested in sponsoring an ARP are invited to submit their applications.
+Partners are expected to provide guidance and support to students to generate research that is of policy and practical relevance.
+Applying to serve as an ARP partner is a competitive process; successful applicants demonstrate a commitment to supporting students across the project period, including through the provision of technical expertise, supporting students’ professional learning, and helping students connect with other leading experts in the relevant field of practice.

-Partner organisations are expected to:
+• ARP Partner Organisations are expected to:

 • provide overall framing of the research project;